 Music: Not too fast, not too Christmassy

-Research in the past indicates that when a restaurant plays leisurely tunes, customers are encouraged to stay for longer and spend more money, while louder and faster music drives customers to chew faster and eat less.
-Additional findings show that music can have an effect on how a meal tastes, plus the kind of music a venue plays influences people’s perception of it.
+Research by the University of Strathclyde found that when a restaurant plays leisurely tunes, customers are encouraged to stay for longer and spend more money, while louder and faster music drives customers to chew faster and eat less.
+Findings from the university of Oxford found that music can have an effect on how a meal tastes, and another study found that the kind of music a venue plays influences people’s perception of it.
 Suffice to say, the presence of music has a tangible impact on your customers; perhaps, in order to create a natural ambience, you don’t even use it at all.

 Consider how you use music in your venue.
 Previous coverage has highlighted the emergence of Christmas creep, where festive decorations, food and music become visible earlier in the year, so think twice before debuting your Christmas playlist just after Halloween.
 Bear in mind whether your customers are coming in to grab a light bite and go or to stay awhile and talk.
 Find a compromise with your team; play Christmas hits for your customers, but not the same playlist daily over much of November and December, it’ll grate quickly.